tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

        First select the vector strokes you want to transform, then use the bounding box to make geometric transformations.

-.. tip:: **To select and transform all the drawings of a Toonz Vector level:**
+.. tip:: **To select and transform all the drawings of a Vector level:**

     1. Do one of the following: